TACC/Lmod/docs/source/050_lua_modulefiles.rst

      errors will be reported.

+**source_sh** ("shellName","shell_script arg1 ...")
+     source a shell script as part of a module.
+Supported shellNames are *sh*, *dash*, *bash*, *zsh*, *csh*, *tcsh*, *ksh*.
+When loading, Lmod automatically converts the shell script into module commands and saves the module commands in the environment.
+It does this by sourcing the shell script string in a subshell and comparing the environment before and after sourcing the shell script string.
+When unloading, the saved module commands from the environment are used.

+     Note that shell script string must not change between loading and unloading as the full string is used to reference the saved module commands.

+     Other shells could be supported with help from the community that uses that shell.
+(New in version 8.6)

+     This feature was introduced in Tmod 4.6 and was shamelessly studied and re-implemented in Lmod 8.6+.

 **userInGroups** ("group1", "group2", ...):
      Returns true if user is root or a member of one of the groups listed.